Purdue-CS193/homework-0-zhourobert05/index.md

+# Robert's First CS193 Homework

+Favorite Things About CS193
+- Arman is my lecturer
+- only once a week
+- funny slides
+- learning practical things
+- TAs are nice

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.